rayterrill/tacticalnerdery.com.old/snippets.md

 export AWS_SDK_LOAD_CONFIG=1
 </pre>
 <hr />
-#### Use grep, awk, and xargs to Do Some Sketchy Stuff in a Cluster
+#### Use grep, awk, and xargs to Do Some Sketchy Stuff in a Cluster or with Terraform
 Disclaimers: YMMV/IANAL/Don't try this at home I'm a professional :)

 <pre class="code">